cr0ybot/gulp-wp/README.md

 Features:
   * [@wordpress/scripts](https://www.npmjs.com/package/@wordpress/scripts): Scripts are transformed via Webpack and the official `@wordpress/scripts` config.
 This provides many benefits, most notably that "asset" files are generated that include a version hash and a dependencies array for enqueuing based on imports of core `@wordpress/*` modules.
+  * [gulp-dependents](https://www.npmjs.com/package/gulp-dependents): While this is by default a Sass tool, it has been configured to also handle JavaScript ES6 imports.
+Only entrypoint files that import the module you just edited will be recompiled.

 ### Translate